 - If your PC won't turn on but the fans spin for a second, then overheating might also be the culprit.

 - We have prepared a few solutions for the situation when the fans turn on but there is no displayed image.

 - Test our fixes, and solve the issue when the computer won't turn on but the fan runs loud issue.

 If your computer won’t boot but fans spin continuously, it indicates a problem that needs to be resolved as soon as possible.

 There are three main reasons why your computer won’t boot but fans spin:

 - Failed components

-If your fans spin beyond the normal way, you need to check that the airflow around it is not hindered.
+If your fans spin beyond the normal way, you need to check that the airflow around them is not hindered.

-When your computer’s components are faulty, or are damaged, they can prevent your machine from booting.
-Such components include RAM chips, motherboard, and even the BIOS.
+When your computer’s components are faulty or damaged, they can prevent your machine from booting.
+Such components include RAM chips, motherboards, and even the BIOS.

 Here’s what you can do if your computer won’t boot but fans spin.